cahayak1rana/Tk-MicroService/README.md

     ```

 - `\App\CustomMailer\CustomTransport.php:send()` This function need to be updated accordingly if you want to add extra mail driver.
 Currently we only support sendgrid, mailjet and the fallback to SMTP mailer by ssmtp.
+    Currently I have implemented the email sending using GuzzleHTTP request (for sending API requests to different mail drivers, e.g. sendgrid, mailjet) and also default mail() function of PHP for fallback.

 ##

 #### json Body request
-You can access the sendmail via http://localhost:8000/api/sendmail
+You can access the sendmail functionality with POST request via http://localhost:8000/api/sendmail

 Here is the default json body that can be sent
 ```